MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 > [!NOTE]
 > This requires **Unity 2018.4.13f1**, **Unity 2019.3.0f1**, or newer.

-To opt-in, when using the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html), enable the [Windows Mixed Reality Camera Settings](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/CameraSystem/WindowsMixedRealityCameraSettings.html) provider and check the **Render from PV Camera** setting.
+To opt-in to rendering from the PV Camera, when using the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html), enable the [Windows Mixed Reality Camera Settings](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/CameraSystem/WindowsMixedRealityCameraSettings.html) provider and check the **Render from PV Camera** setting.

 If you're not using the Mixed Reality Toolkit, you can use a component to [manually opt-in](#enable-the-photovideocamera-holographicviewconfiguration-in-directx) as described above for DirectX.